llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/named-parameter.rst

 https://google.github.io/styleguide/cppguide.html#Function_Declarations_and_Definitions

+All parameters should have the same name in both the function declaration and definition.
-A parameter name may be omitted only if the parameter is not used in the function's definition.
+If a parameter is not utilized, its name can be commented out in a function definition.

 .. code-block:: c++
 int doingSomething(int a, int b, int) {  // Ok: the third paramet is not used